MorrisXDS/CSC-317-Showcase/README.md

 #### Assignments: **A3 and A4**  <br>
 ***
 ## Instructions:
-### HEADSUP: The project has been tested only on Ubuntu 24.04 LTS WSL.
+### HEADS-UP: The project has been tested only on Ubuntu 24.04 LTS WSL.
 It is not guaranteed to work on other linux distributions!
 run the following commands in the terminal
 Install essential tools
 ``` bash